Martin Raguž

 Martin Raguž (born 2 March 1958) is a Bosnian Croat politician who served as Chairman of the Council of Ministers of Bosnia and Herzegovina from 2000 to 2001.
-He was a member of both the national House of Representatives and House of Peoples.
+He was a member of the national House of Peoples from 2011 to 2019, while previously he served in the House of Representatives from 2002 to 2010.

-Raguž also served as the first minister of human rights and refugees and as the federal minister without portfolio.
+Raguž also served as the first minister of human rights and refugees from 2000 until 2001, and as the federal minister without portfolio from 1995 to 1996.
 He was also the minister of labour and social politicy from 1992 to 1993, during the Bosnian War.
+A member of the Croatian Democratic Union since 1993, Raguž left it to join its splinter party, the Croatian Democratic Union 1990.
+He later served as the party's president between 2013 and 2015.

-The war in Bosnia and Herzegovina
+Early political career

-Raguž became politically active at the time of 1990 general election, the first an autonomous Bosnia and Herzegovina since the aftermath of World War I. He was one of the founders of the liberal-oriented BiH Union of Socialist Youth.
-He ran for Croatian member position of the Presidency of Socialist Republic of Bosnia and Herzegovina as a candidate SSO-H party.
+Raguž became politically active at the time of 1990 general election, the first in the Socialist Republic of Bosnia and Herzegovina, then a part of Yugoslavia.
+He was one of the founders of the liberal-oriented BiH Union of Socialist Youth.
+He ran for the Croat member of the Presidency of the Socialist Republic of Bosnia and Herzegovina as a candidate of the SSO-H party.
 Of the seven Croatian candidates, Raguž finished last with a haul of 130,428 (6.13%) votes.

 At the beginning of the Bosnian War in 1992, Raguž was appointed Minister of Labour and Social Policy for the Republic of Bosnia and Herzegovina, working in besieged Sarajevo.
-At the beginning of Croat–Bosniak War, he joined the HDZ BiH and accepted an invitation by the Croatian Republic of Herzeg-Bosnia to help mitigate the humanitarian crisis.
+At the beginning of Croat–Bosniak War, he joined the Croatian Democratic Union (HDZ BiH) and accepted an invitation by the Croatian Republic of Herzeg-Bosnia to help mitigate the humanitarian crisis.

-He worked as the deputy head of the Office for Displaced Persons, Refugees and Displaced Persons until 1993, when he was appointed head of that office replacing Darinka Tadić in this position.
-He remained in this position until 1994, when it became the Ministry for Refugees and Social Affairs, where he worked as deputy minister until the end of the war in 1995.
+Raguž worked as the deputy head of the Office for Displaced Persons, Refugees and Displaced Persons until 1993, when he was appointed head of that office, replacing Darinka Tadić.
+He served until 1994, when it became the Ministry for Refugees and Social Affairs, where he worked as deputy minister until the end of the war in 1995.